-Property Default Value Description SERVLETPORT 8080 If SERVLETTYPE is Default, the listening port of the Apache Tomcat servlet engine host.
-Must be different from EXTERNALPORT.
-EXTERNALPORT [SERVLETPORT] If applicable, a load balancer port or port that is otherwise different from the SERVLETPORT on which the Web Application Server is listening.

-Property Default Value Description WEBAPPSDIR [INSTALLDIR]\Utilities\tomcat\we bapps If an Apache Tomcat servlet is already installed on the machine, the path to the webapps directory for the servlet engine, for installing WAR files.
+Property Default Value Description EXTERNALPORT [SERVLETPORT] If applicable, a load balancer port or port that is otherwise different from the SERVLETPORT on which the Web Application Server is listening.
+WEBAPPSDIR [INSTALLDIR]\Utilities\tomcat\we bapps If an Apache Tomcat servlet is already installed on the machine, the path to the webapps directory for the servlet engine, for installing WAR files.
 This is a necessary property for distributed web applications.

-SHAREDTOMCATLIB [INSTALLDIR]\Utilities\tomcat\lib If an Apache Tomcat servlet is already installed on the machine, the path to the lib directory for the servlet engine, for installing JAR files.
+Property Default Value Description SHAREDTOMCATLIB [INSTALLDIR]\Utilities\tomcat\lib If an Apache Tomcat servlet is already installed on the machine, the path to the lib directory for the servlet engine, for installing JAR files.
 This is a necessary property for distributed web applications.